Andrew Gold (journalist): Journalism

 Gold has written for such publications as UnHerd, Vice, Jewish News, HuffPost and the BBC.

 Filmmaking

 Gold's documentaries have been broadcast on networks such as HBO and the BBC.

 In 2018, Gold produced his first BBC documentary, Exorcism: The Battle for Young Minds, after spending nearly six years in Argentina.

 YouTube career

 In 2023, Gold launched his YouTube podcast entitled, Heretics.

-Gold later revealed in the media the motivation for creating Heretics came after rejection by fifty production companies.
+Gold has stated his motivation for creating Heretics came from rejection by fifty production companies.

-Controversy

-In a 2013 HuffPost column, Gold, who is Jewish, defended the right of UK football fans to use the ethnic slur "Yid" when directed at players.

-On September 15, 2025, Gold shared a viral personal encounter on X that showed, in Gold's opinion, the patriotism of Indian people living in the United Kingdom.
-Gold said in the post that he went to an Indian restaurant and the owner, a Hindu man, would not let Gold pay for his meal after having seen him on YouTube.
-The owner then informed Gold that he had wanted to attend Tommy Robinson's September 14, 2025 London rally protesting excessive immigration yet had to work.
-Gold also posted that he had wanted to take a photograph of the owner to put on social media.
-Despite the owner loving the idea, Gold ultimately decided against taking the man's photo for fear of reprisals.
-Jokingly, the owner told Gold that would be fine since he had insurance.
-Gold wrote in the post, "There are so many patriotic Indians in the UK.
-They love this country.
-I love them."

 Media

 In 2023, Gold was interviewed for The Atlantic by Helen Lewis who had been a guest on Gold's podcast; the episode was demonitized for violating YouTube's policies.
 Gold was critical of YouTube's demonetization policy.

 In 2024, Gold's non-fiction book The Psychology of Secrets: My Adventures with Murderers, Cults and Influencers was published by Pan Macmillan.

+In 2026, Gold debated with far-right activist Steve Laws, whom Gold described as "Britain's biggest racist".